 Morning came with a dark cloudless sky.
 It was 4:30am as I fumbled for my headlamp in the darkness trying not to disturb Holly’s sleep.
 I headed into the darkness.
 The small waves of Mono Lake, lapping at the shore were reminiscent of a tropical Caribbean beach.

 I remembered the roots from the evening before and positioned myself in front of a prominent one that had a strange life to it.
 The day before I noticed it and catalogued it in my mind as a potential.
 Its arching branches reminded me of a spider moving across an alien landscape.
 I positioned my tripod for an extreme low angel shot.
 I attempted to bring its life like features strongly into the foreground and positioned some unique tufa towers in the distance into focus, acting as alien centurions guarding the way to the snow capped Sierra Crest in the background.
 Just as the rising sun warmed a golden glow cast, I clicked the image known as the “Mono lake Spider”.
 Water levels are always changing at Mono Lake and often reveal the unexpected.

 Always seek the less than obvious features.
 Don’t discount anything you see by blinding your vision by what you see everyone else photographing and trying to repeat it.
 What’s the point of that in my eyes?
 Adding “something more” anytime you visit a frequently photographed place, aside from a lucky sky, will help your images pop and stand out from the rest.

 All the Best,

 Jansen Photo Expeditions

-If you would like to experience this type of landscape photography and learn how to create images like this, join us on our next Eastern Sierra Photography workshop.
-We will be exploring Mono Lake, The Allabama Hills and the Ancient Bristle Cone Pine Forest on our 3 day workshop.
+If you would like to experience this type of landscape photography and learn how to create images like this, join us on our next Photography workshop in the Eastern Sierra.
+We will be exploring Mono Lake, the Alabama Hills and the Ancient Bristle Cone Pine Forest on our 3 day workshop.